sger/RustBooks/README.md

 Beginning Rust starts with the basics of Rust, including how to name objects, control execution flow, and handle primitive types.
 You’ll see how to do arithmetic, allocate memory, use iterators, and handle input/output.
 Once you have mastered these core skills, you’ll work on handling errors and using the object-oriented features of Rust to build robust Rust applications in no time.

-Only a basic knowledge of programming is required, preferably in C or C++.
+Only basic knowledge of programming is required, preferably in C or C++.
 To understand this book, it's enough to know what integers and floating-point numbers are, and to distinguish identifiers from string literals.

 ### [Rust Cookbook](https://www.amazon.com/Rust-Cookbook-Understand-management-concurrency-ebook/dp/B06X41VMMS)

 <img src="https://images-na.ssl-images-amazon.com/images/I/516rEveOb2L._SX258_BO1,204,203,200_.jpg" width="120px"/>

-This book will help you understand the core concepts of the Rust language, enabling you to develop efficient and high-performance applications by incorporating features such as zero cost abstraction and better memory management.Delve into advanced-level concepts such as error handling, macros, crates, and parallelism in Rust.
+This book will help you understand the core concepts of the Rust language, enabling you to develop efficient and high-performance applications by incorporating features such as zero-cost abstraction and better memory management.
+Delve into advanced-level concepts such as error handling, macros, crates, and parallelism in Rust.
 Toward the end of the book, learn how to create HTTP servers and web services, building a strong foundational knowledge in server-side programming and enabling to deliver solutions to build high-performance and safer production-level web applications and services using Rust.

 ### [Rust Standard Library Cookbook](https://www.amazon.com/Rust-Standard-Library-Cookbook-leverage/dp/1788623924)